ThisIsNotANamepng/blog/research/Specific Letter Frequencies.md

 Now we feed the new list through our fancy letter frequency calculator and get a new set of letter frequencies.

+## Results

+You can find my results in my [Github Repo](https://github.com/ThisIsNotANamepng/LetterFrequencyData)